CRGTMobile/electric-eel/README.md

 1. Check out this repository to a folder on your computer

+1. Extract the files from …/Backups/Backups.zip into …/Web/App_Data/

 ## Run

 1. On the Start menu, point to All Programs, point to Microsoft SQL Server 2014, point to Configuration Tools, and then click SQL Server Configuration Manager.